Flaky, buttery puff pastry is rolled around spinach, feta, mozzarella and green onions to create these outrageously delicious Spinach Feta Pinwheels!

 - The pastry can warm up while you’re working with it.
 It bakes up best when chilled so I always pop it in the freezer while the oven heats up.
 If you have the time, you can cover the sheet pan with the pinwheels with plastic wrap and park them in the fridge until you’re ready to bake them.

-- Puff pastry puffs up best when baked cold, but it also needs to be baked at a high temperature.
-This recipe calls for the oven to be set at 400°.
+- PRO TIP: Puff pastry puffs up best when baked cold, but it also needs to be baked at a high temperature.
+I like to rechill the pinwheels in the fridge before baking, then bake at 400° as directed.

 Sunday Supper Small Bites Recipes for Entertaining